zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 Elasticsearch documentation doesn't include any information about code scanning.
 We believe that it is being done internally at Elasticsearch and not shared.
-Elasticsearch code scanning results need to be available to provide as evidence that the software is free from any security vulnerabilities to build trusts and confidence required by its users.
+Elasticsearch code scanning results need to be available to provide as evidence that the software is free from any security vulnerabilities to build trusts and confidence required by its users. <br/><br/>

 ***E4 - Elasticsearch performance load test results*** \
+***E9 - Elasticsearch IP monitoring test results*** \
+***E10 - Disaster recovery exercise report*** \
+***E11 - Risk management document*** \
-This evidence needs to be provided by the system-of-interest (Elasticsearch) admin since it will depend on the environment of operation.
+All the evidences above need to be provided by the system-of-interest (Elasticsearch) technical team since it will depend on the environment of operation.
-Elasticsearch offers application performance monitoring (APM) apps and [Kibana dashboard monitoring](https://www.elastic.co/guide/en/kibana/current/elasticsearch-metrics.html) to observe performance load testing metrics.
+Load test and IP monitoring test results are available from Elasticsearch such as application performance monitoring (APM) apps and [Kibana dashboard monitoring](https://www.elastic.co/guide/en/kibana/current/elasticsearch-metrics.html) to observe performance load testing metrics and queries source IP addresses.
+The tests need to be run and results provided to stakeholders as assurance cases for the Elasticsearch availablity claim. <br/>
+Disaster recovery readiness and risk management documents both need to be prepared and conducted by knowledgeable stakeholders and provided to those involved in certification, regulation, acquisition, or audit of the system.

 ## 3. Project Board Link
 - [Project Board](https://github.com/users/zijunmei/projects/2/views/1?filterQuery=Assurance+Case+Task)
+-
 ## 4. Teamwork Reflection